ChrisRawstone/DMiAI2024/README.md

 Our team members:
 Christian Raasteen, Jasmin Thari, Christoffer Høeg Wejendorp, August Valentin Nørgaard Birch and Asbjørn Ebenezer Magnussen.

-The solutions can be seen in each task
+The solutions can be seen in each folder.